PSR: Scaling Multi-Subject Personalized Image Generation with Pairwise Subject-Consistency Rewards: Related Works

 \subsection{Multi-subject Driven Generation}

-Personalized generation refers to the task of synthesizing images of a target subject in novel scenes, given reference images containing that subject.
+Personalized generation~\cite{custom-diffusion,ruiz2023dreambooth,shen2025long,shen2024imagpose,shen2025imagdressing, han2025show} refers to the task of synthesizing images of a target subject in novel scenes, given reference images containing that subject.
 Existing approaches to this task can be broadly categorized into two paradigms: test time fine-tuning and zero-shot methods.
 Early approaches~\cite{custom-diffusion,ruiz2023dreambooth,elite} such as DreamBooth~\citep{ruiz2023dreambooth} and Textual Inversion~\citep{gal2022image} adapt a model by fine-tuning selected parameters on 3–5 reference images of the subject, enabling the model to capture the desired concept.
 However, this paradigm requires training a separate model for each concept, incurring substantial computational and storage costs.

 More recently, research has shifted toward zero-shot methods~\citep{ipadapter,photomaker,instantid,pulid,realcustom,realcustom++,ominicontrol,instantcharacter}, which aim to perform personalization for arbitrary subjects without the need for model fine-tuning.
 While such single-subject personalization methods demonstrate promising results, their performance remains limited when multiple subjects are involved.
-To address the challenges of multi-subject personalization, UNO~\cite{wu2025less} leverages T2I models to construct data and perform co-evolution, first training on single-subject data before extending to multiple subjects.
+To address the challenges of multi-subject personalization, UNO~\cite{wu2025less} leverages T2I models to construct data and perform co-evolution.
 XVerse~\cite{chen2025xverse} achieves subject control by transforming reference images into shifts for text-stream modulation.
-OmniGen2~\cite{wu2025omnigen2} constructs high-quality identity-preserving data from video sources.
-Despite these advances, existing approaches~\cite{msdiffusion,wu2025less} still struggle to ensure consistency across multiple subjects and are difficult to scale effectively to larger sets of reference images.
+Despite these advances, existing approaches~\cite{wu2025omnigen2,msdiffusion,wu2025less} still struggle to ensure consistency and are difficult to scale to larger sets of reference images.